Type Ibn supernovae from ultra-stripped supernova progenitors: Discussion

 \citet{gangopadhyay2025} recently suggested that SN~2023xgo is a potential Type~Ibn SN originating from an ultra-stripped SN progenitor.
 We found that the luminosity evolution is indeed similar to our synthetic light curve, making SN~2023xgo a promising candidate for an ultra-stripped SN affected by the strong CSM interaction. \citeauthor{gangopadhyay2025} estimated the SN ejecta and CSM properties in two methods assuming it is powered by the CSM interaction.
-One is based on the semi-analytic analytic method formulated by \citet{chatzopoulos2012} and implemented in \texttt{REDBACK} \citep{sarin2024}.
+One is based on the semi-analytic method formulated by \citet{chatzopoulos2012} and implemented in \texttt{REDBACK} \citep{sarin2024}.
 This method obtained the ejecta mass estimate of $0.1~\Msun$ and the CSM mass of $0.4~\Msun$, which are similar to our initial conditions.
+The ejecta mass of $0.1~\Msun$, however, matches the lowest boundary in their ejecta mass range, indicating the difficulty in estimating the ejecta properties in interaction-powered SNe.
 The other method is the non-equipartition model by \citet{maeda2022}.
 This model resulted in a similar CSM mass estimate of $0.2~\Msun$, but the CSM density structure is estimated to be $\propto r^{-2.5}$, which is different from the CSM density structure in our model ($\propto r^{-1.3}$, Figure~\ref{fig:density}).
 We emphasize that \citet{gangopadhyay2025} assumed the ejecta mass of $2~\Msun$ when applying the model of \citet{maeda2022}, which may have caused the difference.

 In this work, we only investigated one particular ultra-stripped SN progenitor.
 Ultra-stripped SN progenitors can have diverse ejecta mass and explosion energy \citep{suwa2015,muller2018,muller2019}.
 The mass loss induced by the violent silicon burning can occur in other ultra-stripped SN progenitors in a diverse way.
 More systematic investigations of potential mass loss and subsequent explosions in ultra-stripped SN progenitors are required to identify Type~Ibn SNe from ultra-stripped SNe.
 Encouragingly, some Type~Ibn SNe could indeed be associated with low-mass progenitors \citep[e.g.,][]{sanders2013,hosseinzadeh2019,wang2024} even though Type~Ibn SNe are often associated with massive Wolf-Rayet stars \citep[e.g.,][]{moriya2016,maeda2022}.
 Literature estimates of the Type~Ibn SN event rate are less than 1~\% of core-collapse SNe rate \citep[e.g.,][]{ho2023,toshikage2024}, whereas the ultra-stripped SN event rate estimates are up to 1~\% of core-collapse SNe rate \citep[e.g.,][]{tauris2013}.
 Thus, it is also possible that a large fraction of the ultra-stripped SNe are observed as Type~Ibn SNe.